 - Dataset 2 (optional)

 Monthly data is available for each of the reanalyses for the time period of the reanalysis.
 Ending dates vary.
 We plan to keep the datasets as up-to-date as possible.
-Currently, data is available through at least 2011 for all but MERRA and 20CR (2010) reanalysis datasets.
-Details on datasets are available.
+Currently, data is available through at least mid-2017 for all but 20CRV2, 20CRV2c, CERA-20v, and CFSR reanalysis datasets.
+Details on datasets are available

 - Variable Statistic

 - The values from the model or observed dataset.
 Some datasets are 'anomaly' datasets.
 In some cases, values can be monthly totals.

 - Long Term Mean (Climatology)

 - The long term mean of the variable for a specified month.
 Usually the years used are 1981-2010.
 Anomaly datasets may have a different climatology.

 - Plots are of mean minus climatology for the variable.
 Each monthly anomaly is computed separately.